Billheads & Correspondence

 Request Condition Report

-3 neat hand written letters from Baron de Vidil to John Jackson,
+3 neat hand written letters from Baron de Vidil to John Jackson.

-Draft letter from John Jackson to Baron Vidil, 4 cheques and receipt from Jackson to Vidil, Bills for medical supplies and medical attendance on Alfred Vidil.
+Bills for medical supplies and medical attendance on Alfred Vidil.

 Letter dated July 14th 1838 from Harrogate on black bordered mourning paper acknowledging receipt of half year's annuity of £250.